asagage/aws-mfa-script/README.md

 ## Alias Note:
 Scripts run in a subprocess of the calling shell.
 This means that if you attempt to set the env vars in the script, they will only persist inside that subprocess.
-You can set an alias function to be run by your shell that will source the env vars into your main shell whenever you run the mfa command alias.
+The `alias.sh` script sets an alias function to source the env vars into your main shell whenever you run the `mfa` command.